ajwann/svg-loaders-react/README.md

 // render the Puff loader with a fill of mint green
 <Puff fill="#98ff98" />

-// render the Puff loader with a fille of mint green and a fill opactiy of .125
+// render the Puff loader with a fill of mint green and a fill opactiy of .125
 <Puff fill="#98ff98" fill-opacity=".125" />
 ```